valueflows/valueflows/mkdocs/docs/specification/model-text.md

 Intent is defined here as part of operational planning, but can also be key as part of a Proposal or part of a Scenario, see below for those uses of Intent.
 An Intent has a provider or a receiver Agent, but not both.
 As part of planning, Intents can be entered directly or generated from recipe, as inputs or outputs to a Process, or as non-process flows, when there is no known Agent assumed to be the missing provider or receiver.
 An Intent can be satisfied by one or more Commitments, and/or one or more EconomicEvents if the Commitment does not exist.
 And as a flow, an Intent will have an Action.
 In operational planning, it will also reference a ResourceSpecification or EconomicResource.

-#### vf:Satisfaction

-Since a Commitment (or EconomicEvent) can satisfy more than one Intent, or an Intent can be satisfied by more than one Commitment (or EconomicEvent), Satisfaction is needed, along with the quantity satisfied.

 ### Flows in motion: Offers and Requests

 Offers and requests are published primarily to look for a reciprocal match, although they can also be gift offers or requests.
 Common use cases are e-commerce, timebanks, mutual aid, price lists, publication of help needed for planned work in a network.
 More info at [Proposals concepts](../concepts/proposals.md).